 Is it painful?

 NO. Your comfort is very important to me!
 I take pride in making my clients as comfortable as possible.
 The advanced technology with our secret anesthetics creams makes the procedure completely painless.
-Most people experience some discomfort likened to a plucking or scouring sensation after the anesthetics wear off.
-This will vary according to each individual’s threshold.
+Most people experience some discomfort likened to a plucking or scouring sensation after the anesthetic wears off.
+This will vary according to each individual’s pain threshold.

 Is it safe?

 Our clients health and safety is immensely important to us.
 We take the following precautions with each and every treatment:

 A new needle is used for each client.